 Part of the modules: Applied Informatics (p.
-19)[IW1INF5]
+18)[IW1INF5]

-ECTS Credits Hours per week 4 2/1 Term Summer term de Instruction language
+ECTS Credits Hours per week 4 2/1 Term Instruction language de

 The assessment consists of a written exam (120 min) according to Section 4(2), 1 of the examination regulation.
 The successful completion of the compulsory exercises is prerequisite for the admission to the written exam.
 The exam takes place in every semester.
 Re-examinations are offered at every ordinary examination date.